LozanoMatheus/Lunatech_Challange/ansible/README.md

 ```

 _Note: The current version is controlled by current_version environment variable.
 Do not change this variable, it will cause a lot troubles._

+---

+## TODO

+- [] Fix the containers/networks dependency from become=true
+    _You must always become a sudo, just for now :D_
+- [] Create the Upgrade/Downgrade playbooks